meierms1/alamo/docs/source/Install/Windows.rst

 3. Restart your computer: After installation, you'll be prompted to restart your computer.
 Do so to complete the installation. \

+Once you have WSL working, follow the instructions for installing on :ref:`install_ubuntu`.